 - Ensemble Dark Horse: Esther is one for the Bible as a whole.
 She's only mentioned in this book, but the story of her heroism is very memorable, and even people with a casual knowledge of Jewish holidays can probably tell you who she was.

 - Spoiled by the Format: There's a Beauty Contest in chapter 2, only a fifth of the way into the story, and the title isn't "The Book Of Some Other Random Young Woman"... who do you think is going to win?

-- Woolseyism: The name for the Persian king used in the story is "Ahasuerus", which is a Greek equivalent to the name "Xerxes".
+- Woolseyism: The name for the Persian king used in the story is "Ahasuerus", which is a Hebrew equivalent to the name "Xerxes".
 Later translation have thus replaced the former name with the latter.
 Others, however, translate it as "Artaxerxes", who was Xerxes I's son.

 YMMV / Book of Esther